KameQuazi/Software-Major-Assignment-2k18/documentation/LampTemplate.md

 # LampTemplate
-A Lamptemplate stores the original item to be cut, with options to duplicate the item several times based off the insertion point system
+A Lamp template stores the original item to be cut, with options to duplicate the item several times based off the insertion point system
+## How to use
+Construct a new template using `Dim foo as New LampTempate()` or `Dim foo as New LampTemplate(dxf)` , where dxf is a LampDxfDocument.
+By default, 0,0 will be added as an insertion point.
+New insertion points can be added by using `foo.InsertionLocations(New LampDxfInsertLocation)`

 ## Constructor
 - `New(start As LampDxfTemplate=Nothing)`
   - Creates a new Template w/ the drawing.
 Empty for new empty drawing